Post-Capitalist-Labs/post-capitalist-cryptoeconomics/README.md

 This project is an open source, in progress, collective effort.
 To contribute:
 - clone this repo
+- the ideas folder is where you can create a `.md` doc to store any ideas of links
+- the table of contents list in the `README.md` doc is just to list titles
+- there is a directory for each chapter and a `.md` doc inside
 - make your edits and suggesitons locally
 - push your changes for review